-Activists, Advocates, and the Search for Mexico’s Disappeared
+The Search for Mexico’s Disappeared

-Draft in Progress, Full Manuscript Fall 2019
+Draft in Progress, Full Manuscript Spring 2020

 By tracing the life histories of individuals, I show how the disappearance of a loved one is a critical juncture in each person’s consciousness and daily life.
 A homemaker transforms herself into a strategic negotiator and meets with the president about her son’s disappearance; a struggling single mother leads a hunger strike which spawns the creation of a new “Search Unit” within the Attorney General’s office; a traveling gold salesman trains himself to lead forensic search parties for victims’ remains.
 I explore how each person’s previous experiences with their family, institutions and the state equipped them with both the skills and self-perception to enable their transformations.
 I argue, however, that their individual trajectories were highly contingent on their interactions with the state after the disappearances of their loved ones.
 I probe how each understands “justice” - which swings dramatically between punishing those responsible, collective reparations, and recognition of their loss by powerful actors - and trace how their decisions about how and when to mobilize individually and collectively are shaped by these understandings.
 Finally, by situating these individuals within social movement organizations and following them as they work to hold the state accountable, I illustrate how individual trajectories reshape judicial processes and institutional outcomes.